CivicActions/guidebook/docs/03-policies/leaving-civicactions.md

 ## <a name="termin"></a>Termination

-If CivicActions sees a problem with an employee's performance, or there is otherwise clearly a bad fit between the employee and CivicActions, every effort will be made to remedy the issue(s).
+If Civic Actions sees a problem with an employee's performance, or there is otherwise clearly a bad fit between the employee and Civic Actions, every effort will be made to remedy the issue(s).
 If termination turns out to be the only solution the employee will be fully aware of, and probably in agreement with, the reasons.

 ## <a name="company-property"></a>Return of Company Property

-Any company property issued to employees, such as documents, computer equipment or company credit cards, must be returned to CivicActions at the time of separation.
+Any company property issued to employees, such as documents, computer equipment or company credit cards, must be returned to Civic Actions at the time of separation.

 > @todo [NEED A SECTION FOR REMOVAL OF CONFIDENTIAL MATERIALS - Fen Labalme should review this](https://trello.com/c/202JIGqx/83-leaving-civicactions-add-section-for-removal-of-confidential-materials)